mainwp/mainwp/readme.txt

 6. The Groups Screen

 == Changelog ==

+= 2.0.28 - 9-10-2015 =
+* Fixed: Dashboard layout issue
+* Fixed: Typo
+* Added: Notice if MainWP Child plugin is not set to auto-update and a quick add button

 = 2.0.27 - 9-7-2015 =
 * Added: Confirmation before Upgrading Plugins and Themes